This is an automatically generated PDF version of the online resource lebanon.mom-gmr.org/en/ retrieved on 2024/10/07 at 04:14

 And while the main owners of Al-Akhbar (Ibrahim Al Amine) and Al Jadeed (Tahseen Khayat) are not formally members of any party, they are very active political players and commentators, with strong and public political leanings.

-POLITICIZATION OF MEDIA OUTLETS
+POLITICISATION OF MEDIA OUTLETS

 What is the share of TV media owned by politically affiliated entities?